Jay Gatsby: Stage

 The first individual to portray the role of Jay Gatsby was 37-year-old James Rennie, a stage actor who headlined the 1926 Broadway adaptation of Fitzgerald's novel at the Ambassador Theatre in New York City.
-As "a handsome Canadian with a good voice", Rennie's portrayal of Gatsby was met with rave reviews from theater critics.
+As "a handsome Canadian with a good voice", Rennie's portrayal met with rave reviews from theater critics.
 He repeated the role for 112 performances and then paused when he had to voyage to England due to an ailing family member.

-After returning from England, he continued to appear as Gatsby when the stage play embarked upon a successful nation-wide tour.
+After returning from England, Rennie continued to appear as Gatsby when the stage play embarked upon a successful nationwide tour.
 As Fitzgerald was vacationing in Europe at the time, he never saw the 1926 Broadway play, but his agent Harold Ober sent him telegrams which quoted the many positive reviews of the production.

+In later stage adaptations, many actors have played Jay Gatsby.
+The Yale Dramatic Association performed a musical production of The Great Gatsby in May–June 1956.
+This was its first musical adaptation.
+In 1999, Jerry Hadley portrayed the character in John Harbison's operatic adaptation of the work performed at the New York Metropolitan Opera, and Lorenzo Pisoni portrayed Gatsby in Simon Levy's 2006 stage adaptation of Fitzgerald's novel.

+In the fall of 2023, Jeremy Jordan played Gatsby in The Great Gatsby: A New Musical at Paper Mill Playhouse.
+The same production later transferred to Broadway in March 2024 where Jordan reprised the role.
+In the summer of 2024, Isaac Cole Powell played the role of Gatsby in Florence Welch's musical Gatsby: An American Myth at the American Repertory Theatre.
+In January 2025, Ryan McCartan took over the role of Gatsby from Jordan in the Broadway production of The Great Gatsby and in April 2025, Jamie Muscato began starring as Gatsby in the West End production.